 - Annual Return

-While an audit must be done by a CPA, accounting is something that can be performed by an in-house employee or external accounting firm who has the relevant accounting knowledge and qualifications.
+While an audit must be performed by a CPA firm, accounting related tasks are something that can be performed by an in-house employee or by an external accounting firm.
+It is best to engage an external accounting firm who has demonstrated to have relevant accounting knowledge and qualifications.
 The qualifications and knowledge needed are dependent on the complexity of the business nature and operations.

 Management accounts include a Profit and Loss Account, Balance Sheet, Trial Balance and General Ledger.
 It is advisable to maintain the habit of managing your accounts on a monthly basis, especially for those who have a lot of entries and a pile of supporting documents.